commerceguys/addressing/README.md

 ## PostalLabelFormatter

-Takes care of uppercasing fields where required by the format (to faciliate automated mail sorting).
+Takes care of uppercasing fields where required by the format (to facilitate automated mail sorting).

 Requires specifying the origin country code, allowing it to differentiate between domestic and international mail.
 In case of domestic mail, the country name is not displayed at all.